Lars-H/tpf_profiler/README.md

 ## Study Results

-- The raw data of our study is provided freely available [here](https://figshare.com/articles/study_data_csv/5774163)
+- The raw data create for the evaluation of TPF servers in our study is provided freely available [here](https://figshare.com/articles/study_data_csv/5774163)

 ## License